 The next and newest mobile standing based on the 802.11ac standard.
 5G connections will be about three times faster than 4G: 450Mbps (single-stream), 900Mbps (dual-stream), 1.3Gbps (three-stream).

-The features of 5G include high throughput, low latency, high mobility & high connection density.
-A concern is overcrowding of the wireless spectrum and handsets/areas not being able to support 4G even, so a 5G rollout could be patchy and likely won’t start until 2020 since 5G will also include MIMO, customers are now starting to consider 5G for redundancy, failover, or to help address modernization needs and then, of course there’s 802.11ax – but I’ll leave that for another day.
+The features of 5G include high throughput, low latency, high mobility and high connection density.
+A concern is overcrowding of the wireless spectrum and handsets/areas not even being able to support 4G, so a 5G rollout could be patchy and likely won’t start until 2020.
+Since 5G will also include MIMO, customers are now starting to consider 5G for redundancy, failover or to help address modernization needs and then, of course there’s 802.11ax – but I’ll leave that for another day.

 Written by Puneet Duggal – Solutions Architect, Strategic Solutions and Services team at CDW Canada